bryan-hoang/dnd-notes/notes/tidebreaker.md

 - Barm
 - Found ruby that was prepped to act as a Focus
-- Vibing outside the Grove lets Dwite appreciate how it's supression of aggresive nature make Dwite feel like it's possible to control his Lycanthropy
+- Vibing outside the Grove lets Dwite appreciate how it's supression of aggressive nature make Dwite feel like it's possible to control his Lycanthropy
-- Meet a female Elf (Coru) in the middle of the Grove in a cottage, with white/silver hair
+- Meet a female Elf (Koru) in the middle of the Grove in a cottage, with white/silver hair
-- Lawrence met Coru (few months ago), asking about Gulthias trees.
+- Lawrence met Koru (few months ago), asking about Gulthias trees.
 - More info on Gulthias trees:
   - Evil soul imbued within it, would attempt to follow same goals in life
-  - "Don't fuck with them" -Coru
+  - "Don't fuck with them" -Koru
+- Parrots speak sylvan
+- Barrels containing Cyclops Ale may originate from Dragon's Fang
+- Pirating other ships:
+  - Usually kill and keep quite about it
+  - Goods can be material (sell) or living (ransoms)
+- Argent spoke with a spooky sea monster
+- Kony tries to scry on Lawrence Brantly
+  - Argent draws a "likeness" to no avail
+- Torvald goes to a pet store to get tips on improving his pet training
+- Dwite swear his Oath of Vengeance, meeting Lilac (also Oath of Vengeance) and making him a witness
+- Argent is researching pacts and patrons
+- The Sea's Breach
+  - Heading from Calistar to Mirstone/Prosperity

 ### World Building